cosc2336-ds-alg/assg00/README.md

 At some point you will be required to follow class style and formatting guidelines.
-The VSCode environment has been set up to try and format your code for some of these guidelines automatically to conform to class style requirements.
-But not all style issues can be enforced by the IDE/Editor.
+The VSCode environment has been set up to try and format your code for some of these requirements automatically to conform to class style.
+But not all style issues can be enforced by the IDE/Editor style checker.
 The instructor may give you feedback in your pull request comments and/or create issues for you for the assignment that you need to address and fix.
 You should address those if asked, and push a new commit that fixes the issue (or ask for